Brittany Hambleton

 • Lactose: lactose is the sugar found in many dairy products like milk, cheese, and ice cream.
 Some people have low levels of the enzyme lactase, which makes it difficult for them to digest dairy products [2].

-If you took many of these foods out of your diet, and ate just simple carbohydrates, you would pass a lot less gas.
+If you took many of these foods out of your diet and ate just simple carbohydrates, you would pass a lot less gas.
 Farting, then, could serve as a sign that you are consuming a healthy diet.
 If you are not passing much gas, it may be time to look at your diet and make some healthy changes.

 2. Farting Reduces Pain and Bloating

 You collect gas in your digestive tract as you eat, chew, swallow, and digest food.
 Too much gas in the digestive tract can cause pain and bloating.
 Although it is not dangerous, it is uncomfortable, and, alas, farting can help.
+Expelling that gas can release pressure and reduce the bloating that goes along with it.

 3. Farting Improves Colon Health

+Holding onto gas irritates the colon, and will irritate hemorrhoids if you have them.
+For this reason, releasing gas is healthier than holding it in [3].
+It’s a Sign of a Healthy Gut.
 If you have a thriving colony of bacteria in your gut, it is naturally going to produce more gas.
 Why?
 Because those bacteria can eat and break down food in your stomach much more quickly and easily.

-A healthy gut is extremely important for the health of your entire body because it ensures that food is broken down in such a way so that your body can use it.
-It also communicated with your brain through nerves and hormones, ensuring the overall wellbeing of your body [4].
+A healthy gut is extremely important for the health of your entire body because it ensures that food is broken down in such a way that your body can use it.
+It also communicates with your brain through nerves and hormones, ensuring the overall well-being of your body [4].
+Gas, then, is a good sign.
+It means that your digestive system is working well [3].

 4. Farting Identifies Food Allergies

 When your body has a negative reaction toward a food, it will produce symptoms to let you know.
 Common reactions to a food allergy or intolerance include diarrhea, nausea, bloating, and gas.
+It will serve you well to pay attention to these signs.
+If you notice you are experiencing more gas than usual, take note of when it happens.

+If it happens every time you eat a certain food, an allergy could be the culprit.
 Talk to your doctor if you think you might be experiencing a negative reaction to a certain food.
 They can order allergy tests to help you determine what the cause is so you can avoid that food [3].

 5. Farting Acts as a Warning

 Farting is healthy, but excessive gas or extreme odor could be a sign that something is amiss.
 The average person farts fourteen to 23 times every day.
 This number may fluctuate depending on what you eat and your lifestyle.
+It may surprise you that gas is actually made primarily of odorless vapors, including carbon dioxide, oxygen, nitrogen, hydrogen, and sometimes methane.

+The smell, then, comes from bacteria in the large intestine [5].
 If you are passing gas more than 25 times per day, or it is smelling particularly noxious, this could be a signal that you have a food allergy, or a more serious health condition [3].

 5 Things Your Farts Could Be Telling You About Your Health